 Hotpress paper has a smooth surface, so your pencils will blend together effortlessly.
 Cold press paper has more texture on the surface.
-Many artists think cold press paper is the best paper to use for colored pencil drawing because of how it holds the pigments.
+Many artists think cold press paper is the best paper to use colored pencils on because of how it holds the pigments.

 Mixed texture paper is usually a happy medium between smooth and rough, but not all brands have the same standards.

 If you’ve drawn with pastels, you understand the importance of rough surfaces.
 The pastel stays on rough paper, while the particles easily fly off of smooth finishes.
-Some artists like using sanded paper for colored pencils because it holds more of the graphite and color to the paper.
+Some artists like using sanded paper with their colored pencils because it holds more of the graphite and color to the paper.